- UT Arlington

 Robert Cromley's law enforcement career began with the University of Texas Southwestern Medical School in Dallas as a Cadet.
 He attended the UT System Police Academy and graduated in 1979 and returned to the campus as a police officer.
 Chief Cromley left the UT System and entered municipal policing at a small department in Hawkins, Texas where he served in a patrol officer capacity , patrol sergeant, and was promoted to Chief of Police.
 He left Hawkins Police Department in 1984 for an opportunity in private business.

 Chief Cromley re-entered law enforcement in 1987 with the Upshur County Sheriff’s Office serving as a Jailer and a patrol officer.
 His tenure at the Sheriff’s Office afforded him many opportunities to forward his career and education.
 He served as patrol deputy, patrol sergeant, and as Lieutenant/Jail Administrator.
-During his assignment as Lieutenant/Jail Administrator a new county jail facility was opened and a 3 million dollar renovation to the facility was completed enabling the housing of federal prisoners and increasing the county jail inmate population to 150.
+During his assignment as Lieutenant/Jail Administrator a new county jail facility was opened and a 3-million-dollar renovation to the facility was completed enabling the housing of federal prisoners and increasing the county jail inmate population to 150.
 Chief Cromley served in the Lieutenant/Jail Administrator position for 12 years and then transferred into the Criminal Investigations Division and was the lead investigator for the unit.
-He formed the county wide SWAT team and was in charge of firearms training and SWAT team training for the Sheriffs’ Office and also assisted other law enforcement agencies in the county in firearms training.
+He formed the county wide SWAT team and oversaw firearms training and SWAT team training for the Sheriffs’ Office and also assisted other law enforcement agencies in the county in firearms training.

 Chief Cromley resides along with his wife of 25 years, Denise, in Big Sandy, Texas.
 They have two boys, one is a Texas State Trooper stationed in El Paso assigned to the Criminal Investigation Division and the other is a Community Supervision Officer with the Upshur County Adult Probation Office and is pursuing his degree in Criminal Justice.